whatarule/elm/tutorial/application/README.md

-Sample Elm application wirh "Improvements"
+Sample Elm application with "Improvements"
 =
 - [from Elm Tutorial][tutorial]